Port of Hamburg, Germany

 Interesting View of Hamburg.
 GGA Image ID # 1441e525c6

-"Few ports in the world, if any, are equipped to handle merchandise more expeditiously and economically than Hamburg, and this despite a situation 75 nautical miles from the open sea.
+"Few ports in the world, if any, are equipped to handle merchandise more expeditiously and economically than Hamburg, despite a situation 75 nautical miles from the open sea.

-For many centuries, the local government has made its first concern that of keeping its port facilities abreast of the commercial requirements of the times, and in so doing has. even assumed the responsibility and the cost of dredging and lighting the entire lower Elbe, although only a part of its shores is within the territory of this State.
+For many centuries, the local government has made keeping its port facilities abreast of the commercial requirements of the times its first concern.
+In so doing, it has even assumed the responsibility and cost of dredging and lighting the entire lower Elbe, although only a part of its shores is within the territory of this State.

-The free city of Hamburg received a charter from Frederick Barbarossa on May 7, 1189, guaranteeing the right of free navigation on the lower Elbe, and upon this celebrated charter repose all subsequent claims to entire independence, which have been waived by the City only to the extent of enabling it to become a full and sovereign member of the Empire.
+The free City of Hamburg received a charter from Frederick Barbarossa on May 7, 1189, guaranteeing the right of free navigation on the lower Elbe, and upon this celebrated charter repose all subsequent claims to entire independence, which have been waived by the City only to the extent of enabling it to become a complete and sovereign member of the Empire.

-During the fleeting occupancy of Hamburg by Napoleon, he contemplated the strengthening of the commercial resources of the city by building a canal from Luebeck on the Baltic to the Elbe, and still other canals also connecting the Elbe, the Weser, the Ems, and the Rhein.
+During Napoleon's fleeting occupation of Hamburg, he contemplated strengthening the City's commercial resources by building a canal from Luebeck on the Baltic to the Elbe and other canals connecting the Elbe, the Weser, the Ems, and the Rhein.

-All of these canals, with the exception of the one from the Rhein to the Ems, now form parts of the great interior navigation system of Germany, which, together with Hamburg's position on the North Sea, facilitate the carrying on of a great commerce with the whole of northern and central Europe of which this city is the center.
+All of these canals, with the exception of the one from the Rhein to the Ems, now form part of Germany's great interior navigation system.
+This system, together with Hamburg's position on the North Sea, facilitates commerce with the whole of northern and central Europe, of which this City is the center.

 A Partial View of the Free Port of Hamburg.